Ollebo/Yuneec-camera/README.md

 # Yuneec-camera

-Project to make a raspberry ore small comoter work as camera for the Yuneec Drone
+Project to make a raspberry ore small computer work as camera for the Yuneec Drone

+Today supported are
+ -rock4b+  wiki.radxiw lista.com/Rockpi4

+(Script will proberly work for any ubuntu based computer ore raspberry )

+## Pre
+Some pre req are requerd before you can run the script.
+The wifi card need to be able to be activated infor AP mode.

+'''
+iw list
+'''

+Look for the AP mode

 ## Flow